 Rubidium atoms happen to have two gaps in their levels that Kumar’s technology exploits: one that exactly equals the energy of a microwave photon, and one that exactly equals the energy of an optical photon.
 By using “transduction”, lasers to shift the atom’s electron energies up and down, the technology allows the atom to absorb a microwave photon with quantum information and then emit an optical photon with that quantum information.

-The technology works both ways: it can transfer quantum information from to optical photons, and vice versa.
+The technology works both ways: it can transfer quantum information from microwave photons to optical photons, and vice versa.
 So it can be on either side of a long-distance connection between two superconducting qubit quantum computers, and serve as a fundamental building block to a quantum internet.

 But Kumar thinks there may be a lot more applications for this technology than just quantum networking.
 Its core ability is to strongly entangle atoms and photons—an essential, and difficult task in many different quantum technologies across the field.